Richard Montgomery - Early Life:

 With troops assembling at Fort Ticonderoga, Schuyler departed to negotiate with the Iroquois Confederacy in hopes of keeping them neutral.
 In command at the fort, Montgomery began pressing up the lake when word reached him that the British were seeking to build warships to control its waters.
 Joining Montgomery at Isle la Motte, the Americans pushed up to Ile aux Noix in the Richelieu River.
 From here, Montgomery conducted probing attacks against Fort St. Johns.
 With Schuyler's health declining, Montgomery increasingly took control of the army and the commander returned to Fort Ticonderoga on September 16.

-That same day, Montgomery launched an attack against Fort St. Johns.
+That same day, Montgomery launched an attack against Fort St. Jean.
 Unable to storm the fort, he was forced to lay siege.
 While operations against the fort continued, Montgomery dispatched men to capture Fort Chambly to the north.
 This was successful and improved the morale of his men.
 Finally on November 2 the British garrison surrendered.
 Though a victory, the siege had badly delayed the campaign with winter approaching.
 Pushing north, Montgomery captured Montreal on November 13 without firing a shot and took possession of a nearby British flotilla.

 Montgomery's warm treatment of the British prisoners led to angry comments from several of his officers.
 Though he considered resigning, several letters from Washington convinced Montgomery to remain in his post.
 Embarking 300 men, Montgomery moved downstream towards Quebec City.
 Approaching the city on December 2, he united with Colonel Benedict Arnold's column which had advanced north through the Maine wilderness.
 Surrounding the city, Montgomery issued an order to Major General Sir Guy Carleton to surrender.
 Refusing, Carleton prepared for the American attack.